kevinburleigh75/intern_playground/phase_1_task_1_elb_asg/README.md

   - Use "TargetGroupARNs:" in an ASG to attach
   - Default port is 3000, not 80
   - Set up basic HTTP server on instances
-    - $ python -m SimpleHTTPServer 8000
+    - $ python -m SimpleHTTPServer 3000
   - Connected to server with curl, and by browser url with correct port to verify success
   - Tested proper deletion of ASG stack - successful.

-Step Two:
+~~Step Two: Get Automation Working~~
-  Attach said ELB to Route53
+ - Attach said ELB to Route53 (nvm will fry entire system)
+ - Get startup code running
+  - Get it working with image
+     - Created ami with service on it
+     - Using aws linux 2 (image1 is aws linux 1) as linux 1 does not have systemd support
+     - Of key note; cannot simply copy service over, make sure user is correct (ec2-user vs ubuntu)
+        - The failure of the service will not even show up in the log ~~Step Three: Cleanup~~
+ - Fix template formatting
+ - Convert from launch configuration to template
+ - Change exports for the ability to create two stacks at the same time